Peter Doig

 Notable exhibitions

-Peter Doig's career was catapulted to international recognition early on when he was shortlisted for the Turner Prize in 1994.
-This recognition grew with a major retrospective at Tate Britain in 2008, which highlighted the evolution of his unique artistic vision and underscored his significant impact on the contemporary art scene.
+Peter Doig’s career was catapulted to international recognition early on when he was shortlisted for the Turner Prize in 1994.
+This recognition grew with a major retrospective at Tate Britain in 2008, which highlighted the evolution of his artistic vision and underscored his significant impact on contemporary painting.

 Since then, Doig has been the focus of major institutional exhibitions across the globe, including retrospectives at the Scottish National Gallery in Edinburgh (2013), Fondation Beyeler in Basel (2015), and The Courtauld Gallery in London (2023).
 Earlier, his work had already received wide attention through a solo presentation at the Centre Pompidou in Paris (2003) and the Schirn Kunsthalle in Frankfurt (2008).

-Doig has also participated in leading biennials, among them the Venice Biennale (2003, 2015) and the São Paulo Bienal (1996), which further cemented his reputation as one of the most significant contemporary painters of his generation.
+Doig has also participated in leading biennials, including the Venice Biennale (2003, 2015) and the São Paulo Bienal (1996), further cementing his reputation as one of the most significant contemporary painters of his generation.
+His paintings and Peter Doig prints and editions are now held in major museum collections worldwide.

 01